ydamit/planckster-docs/docs/guides/kubeflow/running-kubeflow-pipelines.md

 # Kubeflow Pipelines

 Kubeflow Pipelines is a platform for building and deploying portable, scalable machine learning (ML) workflows based on Docker containers.
-It is a part of the Kubeflow project, which aims to make running ML workloads on Kubernetes simple, portable and scalable.
+It is a part of the Kubeflow project, which aims to make running ML workloads on Kubernetes simple, portable, and scalable.
 This guide aims to explain and demonstrate how to run a Kubeflow Pipeline.

+**Note:** In Kubeflow, Pipelines are executed within the context of an Experiment.
+An Experiment in Kubeflow serves as a logical grouping for Pipeline runs, allowing you to track and compare multiple runs of the same Pipeline.
+Before running a Pipeline, you need to create or select an existing Experiment.
+Once the Experiment is defined, you can initiate Pipeline runs under it.
+This structure helps organize and manage your ML workflows more effectively.

 ### What is a Pipeline?